-What we eat matters — for our health, animals, and the planet.
-Did you know that raising animals for food is widely considered by experts to be a leading cause of climate change, pollution, and resource depletion?
+What we eat matters — for our health, for farmed animals and the planet.
+Raising animals for food is widely considered by experts to be a leading cause of climate change, pollution and resource depletion.

 The good news is that one simple way we can each minimize our negative impact on the environment is to leave animals off our plates.